top of page

 She turned, and she went, again, before she asked herself why.
 When she reached him, he placed his hands on her hips and kissed her once, then stopped.

-His fingers caught the hem of the wool shirt draped over her shoulders—his shirt—and tugged it lightly, as if reminding her whose it was.
+His fingers caught the hem of the white woolen shirt draped over her shoulders—his shirt—and tugged it lightly, as if reminding her whose it was.
 Her chest rose and fell unevenly.
 She shook her head once, a reflex more than a refusal.

 He placed his hand lightly on her throat, drawing the breath from her lungs, and tipped her chin upward so she had no choice but to meet his eyes.